Texas License Plate Laws: Requirements & Exceptions (2026)

 Consequences for Improper Display

-If you fail to properly display both license plates in Texas, you could be guilty of a misdemeanor offense and fined up to $200.
+Similarly to window tint law violations, if you fail to properly display both license plates in Texas, you can be pulled over and asked to provide identification, and you may also face a misdemeanor charge and a fine of up to $200.

 Specialty and Custom Plate Rules